Back to top

 7. Turning 71 already?

 If you turned – or will be turning – 71 this year, it’s time to make some important decisions about your retirement income: you will have to convert your registered retirement savings plan (RRSP) into a registered retirement income fund (RRIF) or an annuity before December 31.
 While the RRSP is a savings accumulation plan, the RRIF and the annuity are decumulation vehicles, and they come with minimum annual withdrawals.
 Similarly, if you have a locked-in retirement account (LIRA), it will also have to be converted into a decumulation plan, annuity or life income fund (LIF), which also involves minimum annual withdrawals.
-For more information about annuities, check out this article.
+For more information about annuities, check out this article

 By the way, you also have until December 31 to make a final RRSP contribution, assuming you have enough contribution room.
 You can also deduct this amount from your income for 2024 to reduce your tax bill.